CASE STUDY - Skyscanner

 Those that were moved into Docker containers were deployed into Amazon ECS using Skyscanner’s proprietary Slingshot tooling.
 This facilitated ease of integration with the standard platform service, including centralised secrets management and Kafka log aggregation.
 Some rearchitecting was sometimes involved, for instance evolving stateful components to introduce statelessness.

 Services migrated via lift and shift were principally Windows systems running .NET and SQL.
 If time had permitted, many of these would have been rewritten or deprecated.
 But in a deadline-driven context, this work wasn’t a high enough priority, so they had to be moved as they were.
-We used AWS’ Server Migration Service (SMS) for these migrations, extending open source tools to automate the creation of CloudFormation templates as part of the process.
+We used AWS’ Server Migration Service (SMS) for these migrations, extending open-source tools to automate the creation of CloudFormation templates as part of the process.
 That gave us infrastructure-as-code and improved cloud-native operability, despite following the simple lift and shift route.

 Thanks to our support, Skyscanner completed its server migrations without having to renegotiate or extend data centre hosting contracts and is now 100% hosted out of AWS.

 If the migration from physical data centres had overrun, a substantial hardware refresh would have been unavoidable.
 The hardware in many of the data centres was approaching end-of-life and incidents related to this were becoming more frequent.
-Completing the move on schedule ensured dual running costs were avoided, saving an estimated £5million in contract renewals and hardware costs.
+Completing the move on schedule ensured dual running costs were avoided, saving an estimated £5 million in contract renewals and hardware costs.

 For Skyscanner, one of the most noteworthy benefits of deploying in the cloud is the release of previous restrictions on scalability.
-Product teams are newly energised and empowered to focus on products and services that improve competitive differentiation and customer satisfaction without having to focus on the ever-increasing, scaling demands of a rapid growth product.
+Product teams are newly energised and empowered to focus on products and services that improve competitive differentiation and customer satisfaction without having to focus on the ever-increasing, scaling demands of a rapid-growth product.
 Working with modern cloud services facilitates the development of innovative new solutions without the heavy lifting.
 The service-based model supports ‘fail-safe’ working practices, enabling the product teams to experiment without incurring large or protracted running costs.
-And, importantly, speed-to-market is improved as infrastructure services can be provisioned in minutes, rather than days.
+Importantly, speed-to-market is improved as infrastructure services can be provisioned in minutes, rather than days.

-Partnering with DevOpsGroup helped Skyscanner achieve its goal of migrating from its five global data centres to AWS by the end of 2018.
+Partnering with us helped Skyscanner achieve its goal of migrating from its five global data centres to AWS by the end of 2018.
 The attitude and aptitude of our Agile and cloud-native engineers meant we dovetailed effectively with Skyscanner’s delivery teams to accelerate change.

-“DevOpsGroup adapted well to the fast-paced environment of Skyscanner.
+“[The team] adapted well to the fast-paced environment of Skyscanner.
 Their agile mindset brought clarity and objectivity to a highly complex cloud migration.
 Their skills and experience allowed us to focus our efforts and make quick wins to achieve a strategic deadline.
 They ultimately helped us to achieve timely completion of the migration.”